HData-org/hdata/server/README.md

 {
 	"port":  8888,
 	"datadir": "./data",
-	"snapshotFrequency": 20000
+	"snapshotFrequency": 20000,
+	"logging": true
 }
 ```
 ``port`` specifies what port you want the server to listen on.
 The configuration on the HData module must match this in order to connect.

 ``datadir`` specifies the directory where all the data should be stored.
 By default, that's a folder called ``data`` in the same directory as where you ran the server, but it can be changed to a static path.

-Finally, ``snapshotFrequency`` specifies after how many records you want the server to take a snapshot.
+``snapshotFrequency`` specifies after how many records you want the server to take a snapshot.
 Snapshots help speed up the server's startup times.
 By default this is set to 20,000 records, but on lower end hardware it's recommended to set this lower.

+Finally, ``logging`` specifies if you want queries to be logged in the ``./logs`` folder.

 ### Creating an HData server
 #### NPM: